upisno/sql-portfolio/8-week-sql-challenge/README.md

 This repository provides my solutions to the [8 Week SQL Challenge](https://8weeksqlchallenge.com/) created by [Danny Ma](https://www.linkedin.com/in/datawithdanny).

-The purpose of this repository is to improve my SQL query-building skills and contribute to an overarching portfolio that showcases my data and programming expertise.
+The aim of this repository is to enhance my SQL query-building skills and contribute to a broader portfolio that highlights my data analysis and programming expertise.
 <br>

 ## Table of Contents